Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

 \subsection{Harmonic actions and Derriennic's property}

-Let $\Gamma$ be a subgroup of $\mathrm{Homeo}_+(\mathbb{R})$ having no global fixed point in the line.
-The action of $\Gamma$ is said to be {\bf \textit{$\p$-harmonic}} (or just harmonic, if the probability $\p$ is clear from the context) if the Lebesgue measure is {\bf{\em stationary}}, that is, if for every $x,y$ in $\mathbb R$,
+Let $\Gamma$ be a subgroup of $\mathrm{Homeo}_+(\mathbb{R})$.
+The action of $\Gamma$ is said to be {\bf \textit{$\p$-harmonic}} (or just harmonic, if the probability $\p$ is clear from the context) if the Lebesgue measure is {{\em stationary}}, that is, if for every $x,y$ in $\mathbb R$,

-Actually, no group action on the line satisfying this property can have a global fixed point; see Exercise \ref{e:irreducible}.
+We will assume throughout that the $\Gamma$-action has no global fixed point.
+However, we will see in Exercise \ref{e:irreducible} below that this assumption is redundant, since no group action on the line satisfying property (\ref{eq:harmonic}) above can globally fix a point.

 Obviously, $\p$-harmonic actions include those that satisfy, for every $x\in \mathbb R$,